NorESMhub/NorESM-docs/index.rst

 | https://noresm-docs.readthedocs.io/en/noresm1/

 .. note::
    You are viewing the documentation for NorESM2.1, which is a technical development version of NorESM2.
 If you are looking for documentation of the CMIP6 version (NorESM2.0), please refer to the `noresm2 <https://noresm-docs.readthedocs.io/en/noresm2/>`_ documentation pages.
-See :ref:`start` for more about the differences between NorESM2.0 and NorESM2.1.
+See :ref:`start` and :ref:`noresm2.1_release_notes` for more about the differences between NorESM2.0 and NorESM2.1.

 Low-key discussion forum